 Brief high water, even flooding, caused by sporadic heavy rain does little to alleviate long-term effects of dry conditions, because it takes time for ecosystems to recolonize streambeds after a drought has killed off aquatic organisms.
 Direct observation of any particular segment of stream is necessary to determine actual streambed conditions, because there are only 61 stream gages in Connecticut and the conditions they report may not represent the conditions in the hundreds of streams with no gages.

 The USGS Groundwater Watch website displays data from 60 other wells that are measured once a month, comparing the most recent measurements to each well's measurements taken in that month in previous years.
-At the end of December, 40 of the 60 wells were near or above normal compared to 54 at the end of November and 46 wells near normal at the end of October.
+At the end of March, most wells were near or above normal.
+Click here to see their current data.

 Monitoring the water table can provide clues to future conditions.
 There was an apparent pattern in 2013-2016 in which normal groundwater levels in winter and spring alternated with increasingly well-below-average levels in summer and fall.
 Although 2017 groundwater levels did get as far below average as they did in 2014 or 2015, they did not drop as fast as in 2016.
 Click here to see all the USGS graphs for their real-time groundwater measurements that compare levels from the last four years to the median level for each day of the year (lots of data, so it takes a long time to load).